 In addition to sensorially absorbing his surroundings the primary-aged child is more responsive to certain learning experiences at particular times.
 Montessori calls these times Sensitive Periods, after which the opportunity for maximizing development is lost.
 Montessori identified Sensitive Periods for language acquisition, order, detail, sensorial exploration, writing, words, numbers, manners and courtesy, and precise movement.
 The Primary classroom is designed to accommodate the child in each of these areas as he is ready.

-By the time a child has reached preschool age, his actions have become purposeful and willful, and his focus turns to his peers.
+By the time children reach preschool age, their actions have become purposeful and willful, and their focus turns to their peers.
 Exploration of the environment is of the child’s own volition.
-He explores the people, relationships, and new society of which he has become a member – his school.
+They explore the people, relationships, and new society of which he or she has become a member – the school.
 The child must be allowed to construct his mind in this way, for these are the pillars on which future learning is built.